garrettkyle/docker/README.md

 To view metrics, navigate to http://localhost:3100/metrics To view Grafana webui, navigate to http://127.0.0.1:3000

-- If you run into issues with docker not letting you kill containers, run the command `aa-remove-unknown` to prevent linux apparmor from messing with it
+- If you run into issues with docker not letting you kill containers, run the command `aa-remove-unknown` to fix it and prevent linux apparmor from messing with it
 - Loki out of the box is only configured to monitor `/var/logs` from the underlying docker host the container is run on
 - Loki by default uses promtail to scrape logs